Tokharistan: Geography

 Geographically, Tokharistan corresponds to the upper Oxus valley, between the mountain ranges of the Hindu-Kush to the south and the Pamir-Alay to the north.
-The area reaches west as far as the Badakshan mountains, south as far as Bamiyan.
+The area reaches east as far as the Badakshan mountains, south as far as Bamiyan.
 Arab sources considered Kabul as part of the southern border of Tokharistan, and Shaganiyan as part of its northern border.
 In a narrow sense, Tokharistan may only refer to the region south of the Oxus.
 The region used the East Iranian Bactrian language, which was current from the 2nd to the 9th century CE.

-The most important city of Tokharistan was Balkh, which was at the center of the trade between Iran (the Sasanian Empire) and India.
+The most important city of Tokharistan was Balkh, which was at the center of the trade between Iran (the Sasanian Empire) and Indian subcontinent.

 The region of Tokharistan had been outside of Sasanian control for the three centuries preceding the Muslim conquest of Persia in 633–651 CE.
 During that time, Tokharistan was under the rule of dynasties of Hunnish or Turkic origin, such as the Kidarites, the Alchon Huns and the Hephthalites.
 At the time of the Arab conquest, Tokharistan was under the control of the Western Turks, through the Tokhara Yabghus.

-Art of early medieval Tokharistan
+Art and culture

 Numerous artefacts exist from the art of early medieval Tokharistan, which shows influence from the Buddhist art of Gandhara.